-Nine of the 31 samples were positive during March.
-None of the samples exceeded a count of 20 cfu/100mL.
+None of the 31 samples were positive during July.
 For the current six-month period, 0.0% of the samples have exceeded a count of 20 cfu/100mL.

 Sample Site: Wachusett Reservoir

 Wachusett Reservoir water is sampled at the Carroll Water Treatment Plant raw water tap in Marlborough before being treated and entering the MetroWest/Metropolitan Boston systems.